Points on Your Driver's License Have Consequences

 Traffic Violations That Result in Points on Your Driver's License

-Traffic violations result in points added to your license, which can lead to a license suspension if you reach accumulate enough.
-Common traffic violations, such as running a red light, speeding, or improper lane changes, don't all have the same amount of points added to our license.
+Common traffic violations, such as running a red light, speeding, or improper lane changes, don't all have the same number of points added to our license.
 The number of points put on your license increases based on the recklessness and possible danger of the driving behavior.

-The following are some of the traffic violations that can lead to points added to your driver's license in Florida:
+The following are some of the violations of traffic laws that can lead to points added to your driver's license in Florida:

 Points collected can result in penalties designed to deter drivers from committing future infractions.
 The most common consequence of points is the suspension of your driver's license.
 The length of suspension depends on how many points you've collected on your license.